 The OCF Core Security Work Group and the OCF Security Oversight Work Group welcomes any input or information that may lead to evaluations of either security specification holes or implementations that don’t adhere to security specifications.
 These implementation issues may have been missed during certification or products that go to market with post certification code that may breach certification.
 These issues and related guidance are then broadly communicated to the OCF membership and the industry through the IoTivity open source community.

 From a consumer standpoint, in the event of the discovery of a potential vulnerability, manufacturers may offer firmware updates and consumers should look for those updates.

 Protecting user data is a primary concern in the engineering of the OCF standards.
 The OCF restricts the use of immutable identifiers to only limited times when the device is joining a network at the request of the device owner.
 Storage of private and protected information has various levels of recommendations and requirements that cover data in transit.
-As the OCF Security Framework evolves, it will provide guidelines for the implementations that cover data at rest and data in use.

 Membership in the OCF shows that a vendor is willing only to release products that meet or exceed rigorous security standards.
 Participating in a standards group that not only works as a holistic unit to define secure protocols, but also looks to constantly address potential exploits shows leadership.
 Members communicate to the market that they are proactively implementing features that protect user privacy as well as enhancing functionality of IoT products and services.